sreenath361/EKS_Django_Testing/README.md

 # EKS_Django_Testing

-Issue: EKS nodes are not creating
+Issue: EKS nodes are not creating..